neurallayer/Photon.jl/README.md

 - Add more typing to assist the compiler and development
 - Extend unit tests to cover more code (> 90%)
-- Implement dataset + dataloader with support for threading
 - Implement more models including trained weights (resnet,...)
 - Write tutorials and improve code documentation
-- Finalize the API's so we can release 1.0
+- Finalise the API's so we can release 1.0
 - Implement more complex layers like attention
 - More loss functions
 - Once stable, create proper back-end abstraction to support other frameworks